 If you're planning a trip to Disneyland Paris, you've come to the right place!
-In this guide, we cover everything from flights to hotels to riding all the best rides.
+In our Disneyland Paris guide, we cover everything from flights to hotels to riding all the best rides.
 Combining all our Disneyland Paris content in one place would have been a bit unwieldy, so we've broken it up into useful topics, and we link to those posts with some supplemental content here.
 If you have any questions, let us know and we'll try to answer or find someone who can!

 Disneyland Paris comprises four parts: